yclas/guides/docs/Custom-fields-sell-digital-goods.md

 -   Dropbox
 -   Google Picker

-This feature is available on all sites hosted at  [Yclas.com](https://yclas.com/)

 Now sellers can upload files to their ads from Dropbox or Google Picker and sell them.
 With this feature it’s possible to sell digital goods in your website.

 ## How it works